Understanding Creativity

 Defining Convergent Thinking

 Convergent thinking is a problem-solving strategy that aims at finding the single best solution to a problem.
-This type of thinking is systematic, logical, and analytical.
-It involves identifying patterns, applying existing knowledge, and using a step-by-step approach to reach a solution.
+This type of thinking is:

 - Focused: Convergent thinking narrows down multiple possibilities into a single solution.